-(Note: Since Thanksgiving is just around the corner, and a lot of people have found my blog since I originally published this in November 2011, I thought I’d bring it back to the top of the stack and share it with you today.
+(I originally published this in 2011, and I thought I’d bring it back to the top of the stack and share it with you today, with a few updates.
 I hope you have a wonderful Thanksgiving, filled with love, family, friends, gratitude, and garlic.)

 I don’t remember if it was my first or second Thanksgiving as a vegetarian, but mom wanted to be supportive of her teenager, so she bought me a Tofurky.
 This was before the Tofurky brand had all sorts of fake meats, and even before veggie meats were in just about every grocery store.
 I suppose it was a bit ahead of its time.

 It was a “fake turkey kit” that came in a plain cardboard box and cost somewhere around $35 (and that’s circa-1991 dollars!).
 If memory serves, the package included a quasi-turkey-shaped loaf, some bread crumbs to be stuffed into the cavity of the “bird,” and fake skin that needed to be stretched over the whole thing.